piclas-framework/piclas/docs/documentation/userguide/features-and-models/particle-initialization-and-emission.md

 $$\dot{m} = \frac{QM}{1000RT},$$

 where $R=8.314$ J mol$^{-1}$K$^{-1}$ is the gas constant, $M$ the molar mass in [g mol$^{-1}$] and $T$ is the gas temperature [K].

-To verify the resulting mass flow rate of an adaptive surface flux, the following option can be enabled

-    CalcAdaptiveBCInfo = T

-This will output a species-specific mass flow rate [kg s$^{-1}$] and the average pressure in the adjacent cells [Pa] for each surface flux condition in the `PartAnalyze.csv`, which gives the current values for the time step.
-For the former, positive values correspond to a net mass flux into the domain and negative values vice versa.
 It should be noted that while multiple adaptive boundaries are possible, adjacent boundaries that share a mesh element should be avoided or treated carefully.

+### Verification

+To verify the resulting current [A], mass flow rate [kg s$^{-1}$] or the pressure at an adaptive surface flux [Pa], the following option can be enabled

+    CalcSurfFluxInfo = T

+This will output a species-specific rate and/or the average pressure in the adjacent cells (in case of an adaptive/subsonic BC) for each surface flux condition in the `PartAnalyze.csv`.
+It gives the current values for the time step.
+For the former, positive values correspond to a net flux into the domain and negative values vice versa.

 ### Missing descriptions